 - Text content that exists outside of conventional http:// or https:// protocols

-Unfortunately, this anonymity has created a breeding ground for criminal elements who take advantage of the opportunity to hide illegal activities.
-Illegal pornography, drugs, weapons and passports are just a few of the items available for purchase on the Deep Web.
-However, the existence of sites like these doesn’t mean that the Deep Web is inherently evil; anonymity has its value, and many users prefer to operate within an untraceable system on principle.
+Unfortunately, this anonymity has created a breeding ground for criminal elements who take advantage of the opportunity to hide illicit activities.
+Illegal pornography, drugs, weapons, and passports are just a few of the items available for purchase on the Deep Web.
+However, the existence of sites like these doesn't mean that the Deep Web is inherently evil; anonymity has its value, and many users simply prefer to operate within an untraceable system on principle.

 But in spite of its back-alley reputation there are plenty of legitimate reasons to use TOR.
-For one, TOR lets users avoid “traffic analysis” or the monitoring tools used by commercial sites, for one, to determine web users’ location and the network they are connecting through.
+For one, TOR lets users avoid "traffic analysis" and the monitoring tools used by commercial sites to determine web users' location and the network they are connecting through.
 These businesses can then use this information to adjust pricing, or even what products and services they make available.